Spiritual Parents and Beloveds in Kemetic Orthodoxy

 In addition to a Spiritual Parent, you may also have a Beloveda deity Who has taken special interest in you, desiring that you learn certain lessons that S/He has to give in the shaping of your ka (earthly incarnation).
 I have three Beloveds:Bast is depicted in both Her forms on the right: as a woman with a cats head, or in cat form entirely.
 From Her I have learned the joys of music, singing and dancing, which are among Her gifts.
 She also has a rather fierce aspect as Protector of the King's Throne.

 Set is portrayed as a red, dog-like creature with long, squared ears and an upright tail (thought to be a combination of the hyena and Cape Hunting Dog), or as a human with His animal-headed feature.
 He has dominion over the desert, called deshret (the Red Land) by the ancient Egyptians.
-Set has often been compared to Satan by other religions (the Temple of Set is not a Kemetic religion, but a 1970s offshoot of the Church of Satan), but this is not a very accurate or fair comparison.
+Set has often been called "The Egyptian Satan" by other religions (the Temple of Set is not a Kemetic religion, but a 1970s offshoot of the Church of Satan), but this is not a very accurate or fair comparison.
 While He is called Lord of Storms and has a chaotic aspect to His nature, Set is not Evil Incarnate; on the contrary.
 He is the Defender of Ra who protects Him against the snake-like monster of un-creation, Apep (Gr.
 Apophis).
 A Late Kingdom text quotes Set Himself as "slaying the opponent of Ra daily while I am at the prow of the Boat of Millions, whereas not any [other] god is able to do it."
-Set is Necessity by any means, the Chaos element that is needed for change.
+Set does what is necessary, even if it seems harsh to us.
+He is the Chaos element that is often needed for change.

 One of the best descriptions of Set that I've found comes from another Shemsu of Kemetic Orthodoxy, Tasebiherseny ("One who is watched by Two"):